United States obscenity law: Additional restrictions on sexual expression

 In the Miller decision the use of the words "contemporary community standards" typically means that the law evolves along with social mores and norms.
 This has been shown throughout the expansion of the pornography industry along with commercial pornography by people such as amateurs and publishers of personal websites on the World Wide Web.
 Indirect government control such as restrictive zoning of adult video stores and nude dancing were put in place because general obscenity convictions were harder to come by, but First Amendment case law allows reasonable time, place, and manner restrictions.
 Similarly a set of rules was put in place in Indiana to control erotic dancing, where legal, so that all dancers must either wear "pasties" or "g-strings" as shown in the 1991 case of Barnes v.
 Glen Theatre.

 State laws

-The laws on pornography are regulated by the state, meaning that there is not a national law for pornography.
-Many states have restrictions on buying books and magazines of pornography.
+State laws as well as federal law attempt to regulate pornography.
 Between 1995 and 2002, almost half of the states were considering bills to control internet pornography, and more than a quarter of states enacted such laws.
-In many states, other laws controlling access to pornography exist, such as exposing minors to indecent material.
-However, the federal courts, in American Bookseller's Association v.
-Hudnut, have struck down anti-pornography laws as unconstitutional on first-amendment basis, because the restrictions at issue were based on viewpoint, and the state could not demonstrate enough harm to successfully overcome the traditional first-amendment jurisprudence.
+However, the federal courts, as in American Bookseller's Association v.
+Hudnut, have struck down anti-pornography laws as violating the First Amendment.